 Once both parties have agreed on all aspects, architects begin the design phase.
 This may include planning the layout of electrical, plumbing and mechanical systems.
 Architects generally use computer-aided design and drafting (CADD) software to facilitate the design process and make modifications easier.
 These professionals are also responsible for ensuring that designs meet building codes, city ordinances and government regulations.

-The U.S. Bureau of Labor Statistics (BLS) anticipated jobs for architects to increase 7% from 2014 to 2024.
-This average level of job growth can be attributed to the development and construction of new structures in various industries and areas of the country.
+The U.S. Bureau of Labor Statistics (BLS) anticipated jobs for architects to increase 8% from 2018 to 2028.
+This faster than average level of job growth can be attributed to the development and construction of new structures in various industries and areas of the country.
 In May 2015, the median annual salary of architects, except landscape and naval architects, was $76,100, according to the BLS.

 Architectural technicians confer with architects to prepare sketches and designs for construction projects.
 These professionals help size building systems, machinery and components.
 For example, an architectural technician may be given a floor plan of a building and asked to review specifications or lay out the placement of an electrical conduit.
 Other duties may include using CADD programs to adjust designs based on project changes.
-The BLS reports that anticipated jobs for drafters, engineering technicians, and mapping technicians are expected to decrease 1% between 2014 and 2024.
-Payscale.com reports that the median salary per year for these technicians is $45,781 as of October 2016.
+The BLS reports that anticipated jobs for drafters, engineering technicians, and mapping technicians are expected to show little or no change at 0% between 2018 and 2028.
+Payscale.com reports that the median salary per year for these technicians is $50,000 as of September 2019.

 Architectural drafters consult with architects and project engineers to create drawings for prospective structures.
 Drafters typically work under general supervision in an office environment and use drawing tools to produce sketches and verify measurements.
 Like architects and technicians, drafters may also use CADD tools to evaluate, replicate and reproduce designs.

-Employment of drafters was expected to decrease by 3% from 2014 to 2024, per BLS reports, which is much slower than average.
-The BLS noted in 2015 that architectural and civil drafters earned a median salary of $50,710 annually.
+Employment of drafters was expected to show little or no change from 2018 to 2028, per BLS reports.
+The BLS noted in 2018 that architectural and civil drafters earned a median salary of $54,920 annually.